How many Super Bowls have the Eagles made, won?

 Top-seeded Philadelphia defeated the division rival No. 6 Washington Commanders 55-23 in the NFC Championship Game on Sunday, setting the record for most points scored in an NFC or AFC title game.

-The conference title comes with a trip to Super Bowl 59 in New Orleans, where the Eagles will meet the winner of the AFC Championship Game between the No. 1 Kanas City Chiefs and No. 2 Buffalo Bills.
+The conference title comes with a trip to Super Bowl 59 in New Orleans, where the Eagles will meet the two-time defending champion No. 1 Kanas City Chiefs.
+It will be a rematch of Super Bowl 57, where Kansas City defeated Philadelphia.

 After tying a franchise record with 14 regular-season victories, the Eagles have gotten through three playoff rounds to reach their second Super Bowl in three years.
 Philadelphia first took down the No. 7 Green Bay Packers 22-10 before outlasting the No. 4 Los Angeles Rams in a Divisional Round snow game.